Mykolayiv Shipyard: Dreadnought era

 Between 1911 and 1914, two building berths with slip-ways, an assembling and welding workshop, a number of buildings and an outfitting wharf were built on the left bank of the Ingul River.
+The shipyard was given the new name Russud.

 Early in the Soviet era, the shipyard was renamed to the Andre Marti (North) Yard.
 In 1931, the shipyard was named after 61 Communards.
 From then on, torpedo-boats, destroyers, light cruisers, submarines; naval supply vessels, including rescue vessels of various purposes equipped with deep-water operation systems were built.
 It was named Shipyard No. 200 (in the name of 61 Communards) on 30 December 1936 and was renumbered as Shipyard No. 445 when it reopened after the end of World War II.